 And so it was on!

-I started planning right away, making sure my equipment was ready, deciding on my recipe and gathering all the ingredients.
+I started planning right away, making sure my equipment was ready, deciding on my recipe, and gathering all the ingredients.
 Thankfully, there was still time for a dry brine.

 Oh, did I forget to mention brining?
 Well, let me fill you in on a little secret.
 The absolute best way to smoke a turkey is to brine it first.
 If you don’t know what brining is, you can check out this article, How To Brine Meat – An Intro And Guide To Brining.

 The following smoked turkey recipe starts out with a super simple dry brining process.
-My preferred method is a dry brine, but whether you use choose the dry or wet method, I highly recommend adding this step.
+My preferred method is a dry brine, but whether you choose the dry or wet method, I highly recommend adding this step.

 A dry brine will help you skip the hassle and mess of a wet brine.

 Why deal with the messy water version when dry brining is just as effective if not more so in my opinion.
-Dry brining is not only easier, it also produces better flavor because the natural juices aren’t diluted or replaced by the water.
+Dry brining is not only easier, but it also produces better flavor because the natural juices aren’t diluted or replaced by the water.

 Instead of soaking up all the extra water when you wet brine, a dry brine tenderizes and helps preserve the turkey’s juices without watering down the flavor.
 Here are two helpful articles on the subject to help you decide and get you going.

-Smoked Thanksgiving Turkey Never Tasted So Good
+Traeger Smoked Thanksgiving Turkey Recipe

 I started with a beautifully fresh and unfrozen organic 15-pound turkey and boy was I lucky to get it.
 As I said, it was pretty last minute (the day before Thanksgiving) and it was the last one left at that size that was not frozen.